 Use a different network

-Occasionally, a WIFI network can malfunction that can pop a Hulu 406 error code on your screen.
-Therefore, you can try switching to another network and then launch the Hulu app.
+Occasionally, a WIFI network can malfunction which can pop a Hulu 406 error code on your screen.
+Therefore, you can try switching to another network and then launching the Hulu app.
 Alternatively, you can use your mobile data to check how well the app is working as compared to your home wireless network.

 If you find out that the Hulu app is working well on other networks, it’s time to call your internet service provider to fix the network issue.